gemasegarra/api4ads/README.md

 ![website image](https://github.com/gemasegarra/api4ads/blob/master/public/images/4.png)

-You can see all the created ads on http://localhost:3000 rendered with EJS and CoreUI.
+You can see all the created ads and filter them on http://localhost:3000, rendered with EJS and CoreUI.

 ![website image](https://github.com/gemasegarra/api4ads/blob/master/public/images/5.png)